 So let me give you my number just so you have it.
 Hopefully you can pass it along to the owner.
 The number is [YOUR NUMBER].
 Thanks!”

-Most property owners have never seen a film production before so they'll have a bunch of questions.
+Most property owners have never seen a film production before, so they'll have a bunch of questions.

-Describe your production accurately.
+Describe your film production accurately.
 Don’t tell them you’re a small indie crew when you plan to show up with forty extras!

 Pro TIp